-And that's not all.
-Norton's firewall also cloaks your inactive ports, so that hackers can't find them through hacking techniques like port scanning.
+And that’s not all.
+Norton’s firewall also cloaks inactive ports, so hackers can’t find them through hacking techniques like port scanning.

 Norton’s unlimited VPN (Virtual Private Network) is outstanding.
 It is fast, secure (AES-256 & OpenVPN), private (no logs), allows torrenting (P2P), and features auto-connect, a kill switch, ad tracker blocking, and a split tunnel.

 Most VPN services, like those by Bitdefender, have a daily data limit of 200 MB.
 To remove the data limit, you’ll have to pay extra.
 Norton, however, includes its unlimited VPN for free.